-This article will help you figure out whether or not the Blossom Cup, or the Diva Cup is the right one for you.
+This article will help you figure out whether or not the Blossom Cup vs. Diva Cup is the right one for you.
 It’s a battle of old vs. new.

 The Diva Cup has been around for years, and is the most popular menstrual cup in the world that thousands of women love.
 If you’re going to find one that’s available at stores, it’ll be the Diva Cup.

-On the other hand, the Blossom Cup is a bit of a newcomer to the menstrual cup world, but it already has thousands of excellent reviews over on Amazon.
+On the other hand, the Blossom is a bit of a newcomer to the menstrual cup world, but it already has thousands of excellent reviews over on Amazon.

-Like the Diva Cup, the Blossom Cup is also made in North America from top-quality, medical grade silicone.
+Like the Diva Cup, it’s also made in North America from top-quality, medical grade silicone.

-In reality, both the Diva Cup and the Blossom Cup are excellent menstrual cups and you’d likely be happy with either one of them.
+In reality, both of them are excellent menstrual cups and you’d likely be happy with either one of them.
 In terms of sizing, the Blossom is a bit smaller and shorter, but besides that, they are quite similar.

 Diva Cup vs. Blossom Cup

 About the Blossom Cup

-The Blossom Menstrual Cup is a bit of a newcomer to the menstrual cup world, but it looks like it’s here to stay!
+The Blossom is a bit of a newcomer to the menstrual cup world, but it looks like it’s here to stay!
 This period cup is made in the USA from medical grade silicone imported from Germany.

-The thing we love about the Blossom Cup is the price.
+The thing we love about it is the price.
 It’s often a few dollars cheaper than some of the older, more established cups, but it’s the same in terms of quality, materials, and manufacturing standards.

 There are thousands of reviews over on Amazon and most of them are excellent.
-Most of the negative ones seem to be about menstrual cups themselves, and not necessarily about the Blossom Cup specifically.
+Most of the negative ones seem to be about menstrual cups themselves, and not necessarily about this one specifically.